ziggyt/1DT305-Introduction-to-Applied-IoT/README.md

     return (value * 3.3) / 1024
 ```

 And this is the functionality that finally sends the data from the device to the Adafruit IO dashboard.
+It takes a value and a feed name and then constructs a post request (using urequests as requests) to the Adafruit IO API, and sends this data, using ur private key to identify who we are, and that we are allowed to post data to the feed.
+The key can be seen on the Adafruit IO dashboard.

 ```python
 def send_value_to_adafruit_feed(value, feed_name: str):
     url = f'https://io.adafruit.com/api/v2/{ADAFRUIT_IO_USERNAME}/feeds/{feed_name}/data'